{modulation} and the poetry of Jared Carter

 A massive waterspout, so long as we are not threatened directly by it, in reality or imaginatively, as readers, is soon eclipsed in emotional force by an interior, which has affinities with a Vermeer domestic interior in its serenity and tranquillity.
 These emotional constants of the entire sequence are not interrupted here, but are counterpointed by the deeply unsettling, or horrifying, force of 'Tankroom,' Poem 23 in the sequence.

 Some readers and editors maintain that 'every poem should speak for itself' and require no notes.
 This same argument would probably disqualify scholarly and critical examination of poems.
 I think it can be disregarded, or treated just as opinion.
-I myself appreciate notes very much.
 A poem which requires notes for its full appreciation may be great, good, average, poor, but the provision of notes isn't the determinant.
 The notes to 'Les Barricades...' give the information that 'Tankroom' is an "unofficial term for a restricted area in a medical school or teaching hospital containing one or more large receptacles in which human cadavers intended for anatomical study are temporarily stored."
 This note, for me, increases the force of the poem, which begins:

 Come together at last, no longer strangers,